microsoft/workshop-library/azure-databricks/workshop-designer.md

 ## Stage 3: Learning Plan

 - Login into your Azure account
-- Create an Azure Databaricks cluster
+- Create an Azure Databricks cluster
 - Read data in CSV, JSON, and Parquet formats
-- Write data to a Parquet file in Azure Databaricks
+- Write data to a Parquet file in Azure Databricks